 - Lifestyle.
 While most of the causes are beyond a person’s control, it’s good to eat a healthy diet and maintain a normal weight.

 The following are common symptoms of lymphoma.
-They include:

 - Painless swelling of lymph nodes in the neck, groin, or armpits

 - Night sweats

 - Itchy skin